Townsend Cemetery, Crewkerne

 Townsend Cemetery is a cemetery in Crewkerne, Somerset, England.
 It is owned by Crewkerne Town Council, and jointly run by the Town Council and West Crewkerne Parish Council.

-The cemetery's lodge, two chapels, entrance gates, gate piers, walls and railings all became Grade II listed buildings and structures in 1993.
+The cemetery's lodge, two mortuary chapels, entrance gates, gate piers, walls and railings all became Grade II listed buildings and structures in 1993.

 History

-Townsend Cemetery was established in 1873–74, at a time when the burial space in the churchyard's of St Bartholomew and Christ Church were reaching close to capacity.
+Townsend Cemetery was established in 1873–74, at a time when the burial spaces in the churchyards of St Bartholomew and Christ Church were reaching close to capacity.
 In March 1872, a vestry meeting was held to consider the creation of a cemetery and the appointment of a Burial Board.
 Both schemes were approved and the Burial Board was elected during the meeting, made up of Messrs.
 Cuff, Poole, Sparks, Horsey, Bird, Wills, Jolliffe, Hussey and Stembridge.

 A number of different sites around Crewkerne were considered for the new cemetery, including a field of around 8 acres known as "Ten Acres" to the north-east of the town centre, which belonged to J. B. Phelps of Clapton Court.
 "Ten Acres" was voted as the preferred site during a vestry meeting of August 1872.
 A memorial was received by the Burial Board in September 1872 from inhabitants of Clapton, Hewish, Woolminstone and other hamlets on the west side of Crewkerne, requesting the cemetery be located on that side of the town, but it did not alter the Board's decision.

 In November 1872, a vestry meeting sanctioned the Burial Board to raise the required £3,000 for the cemetery through a loan.
 The cost included £1,250 for purchase of the site, £250 for the construction of boundary walls and fences, £225 for a lodge house, £1,000 for two chapels and £200 for laying out the grounds.

-By July 1873, £1,500 had been borrowed and the land successfully purchased.
+By July 1873, £1,500 had been borrowed and the land had been successfully purchased.
 The Board had also approved plans by the nurseryman and landscape gardener Mr. J. Scott of Merriott for the layout of the grounds, as well as his tender to carry out the work for £150.
 With over 30 submissions received for the design of the chapels and lodge, those of the London architect George Nattriss were selected, along with the tender of Richard Draper of Crewkerne to build them for £1,452.

 A vestry meeting of July 1873 saw an additional £500 approved towards the cemetery's cost, owing to alterations to the original plans.
 This included adding a waiting room, office and strong room to the lodge and making some alterations to the chapels.
-The Board's £3,500 loan was to repaid over the course of 50 years.
+The Board's £3,500 loan was to be repaid over the course of 50 years.